Iamcogita/Pinocchio/README.md

             user.getEvents().add(id);<br>
             userService.updateUser(userId,user);<br>
             return;<br>
+  event.getWaitingList().add(user);
+        eventRepository.save(event);
   }<br></td></table>
  - If there are no available slots in attendance list of given event, it adds the user to waitting list
   </p>

 ## Contributors: